Intelligent-Sensing/D-VDAMP/README.md

 ### Demo

-Run AWGN denoising simulation and then perform SURE map:
+Run AWGN denoising simulation and then perform SUREMap:

 ```bash
 bash bash/den_exp.sh
 ```

-Run compressive sensing simulation and reconstruction with D-AMP and then perform SURE map:
+Run compressive sensing simulation and reconstruction with D-AMP and then perform SUREMap:

 ```bash
 bash bash/cs_exp.sh
 ```

-Run a VDAMP state evolution denoising simulation and then perform SURE map:
+Run a VDAMP state evolution denoising simulation and then perform SUREMap:

 ```bash
 bash bash/vdamp_se_exp.sh
 ```

-Run a MRI measurement simulation with variable-density sampling and reconstruction with D-VDAMP and then perform SURE map:
+Run a MRI measurement simulation with variable-density sampling and reconstruction with D-VDAMP and then perform SUREMap:

 ```bash
 bash bash/dvdamp_exp.sh